 CWA section 301(b) and 40 C.F.R. section 122.44 require that permits include conditions meeting technology-based requirements, at a minimum, and any more stringent effluent limitations necessary to meet water quality standards.
-The discharges authorized by this Order must meet minimum federal technology-based requirements based on the Secondary Treatment Standards at 40 C.F.R. part 133 as summarized below.
-In addition, the 30-day average percent removal for BOD5 (or carbonaceous biochemical oxygen demand, CBOD5) and TSS, by concentration, is not to be less than 85 percent.
+The discharges authorized by this Order must meet minimum federal technology-based requirements based on the Secondary Treatment Standards at 40 C.F.R. section 133 as summarized below.
+In addition, the 30-day average percent removal for biological oxygen demand (BOD5) (or CBOD5) and TSS, by concentration, is not to be less than 85 percent.
 The Basin Plan contains additional requirements for certain pollutants.